Do I need water damage repair in Orange County?

 How much does it cost to repair water damage in a house?

 How much it will cost to repair the damage that your property has suffered is difficult to determine in advance.
 It will depend on numerous factors, such as the extent and category of the damage, how quickly you responded, the size of your property, etc.

 However, one thing is certain: the sooner you contact EHS, the quicker we will be able to act and mitigate the consequences.
 In such situations, every second counts and postponing the action can only lead to further complications.
 We understand that this is extremely stressful for you, and we’ll go above and beyond to help you overcome any difficulties along the way.

 Does homeowners insurance cover water damage?

-In order to know with certainty if your homeowners insurance will cover water damage, you need to take several factors into account, including the source of the damage, the type of your policy, as well as whether it was sudden/accidental, or gradual damage.
+In order to know with certainty if your homeowners insurance will cover the damage, you need to take several factors into account, including the source of the damage, the type of your policy, as well as whether it was sudden/accidental, or gradual damage.

 When it comes to HO-1, HO-2 or HO-8 policies, your coverage is very limited.
-On the other hand, if you have purchased an HO-3 homeowners policy, you may expect your water damage to be covered under the following circumstances:
+On the other hand, if you have purchased an HO-3 homeowners policy, you may expect your damage to be covered under the following circumstances:

 Damage due to heavy rain, snow, ice or sleet

 Plumbing issues, such as faulty plumbing, accidental overflowing, or freezing of plumbing and pipes